top of page

 I don't mean that you can't develop the capacity, but it can't come only from you.

-And this is older than your partner, or the partner before that, or the one before that... (see this blog post on dirty plates)
+And you can't blame it all on your current partner.
+This is older than your partner, or the partner before that, or the one before that... (see this blog post on dirty plates)

 In the ultimate incubator of self-love we are birthed onto this planet and we are surrounded by people who genuinely get us, have time for us, and hold us in a safe way.
 Of course they have things going on but are not so stressed out that they can't see our needs.